-Connect with other H-town Aggies on March 9 for another “can’t miss” episode of Houston Aggie Women Networking Luncheons.
+Join with us for another “can’t miss” episode of Houston Aggie Women Networking Luncheons.

-Like all Houston Aggie Women events, the March 9th Networking Lunch is OPEN TO ALL.
+Like all Houston Aggie Women events, this Networking Lunch is OPEN TO ALL.
 No membership required.

-Current members do get a discount on their lunch price, however.
-Click here to purchase your 2021 Membership now and begin taking advantage of Member Pricing immediately.
+Current members do get a discount on their lunch price.
+Click here to purchase your Annual Membership now and begin taking advantage of Member Pricing immediately.

-$30 Member Early Bird Pricing – register no later than March 2nd. $35 Member Price if you pay on-line after March 2nd or at the door.
+$30 Member Early Bird Pricing – register no later than 1 week before the event. $35 Member Price if you pay on-line after that date or at the door.

-$35 NON-Member Early Bird Pricing – register no later than March 2nd. $40 NON-Member Price if you pay on-line after March 2nd or at the door.
+$35 NON-Member Early Bird Pricing – register no later than 1 week before the event. $40 NON-Member Price if you pay on-line after that date or at the door.